tanducmai/tanducmai/README.md

 - 🔭 This is my website + portfolio: https://henry-the-vietnamese.github.io/cyberkungfu/
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other programmers
-- 🥅 2021 Goals: Work on more projects to enhance my learning
+- 🥅 2021 Goal: Work on more projects to enhance my learning
-- ⚡ 2022 Goals: Contribute more to open-source projects
+- ⚡ 2022 Goal: Contribute more to open-source projects

 ## :coffee: Get in touch